Duke Health

 Certified Medical Assistant - Orthopaedics

 At Duke Health, we're driven by a commitment to compassionate care that changes the lives of patients, their loved ones, and the greater community.
 No matter where your talents lie, join us and discover how we can advance health together.
-Duke Health Integrated Practice Duke Health Integrated Practice comprises more than 110 primary and specialty outpatient clinics, extending the reach of the Duke Health mission across the state of North Carolina. $7,500 Commitment Bonus & $2,000 Relocation Assistance for qualifying candidates!
-JOB LOCATION: NC Orthopaedic Clinic - 3609 SW Durham Dr JOB SUMMARY: We are seeking a Medical Assistant, Certified in our NC Orthopaedic Clinic located in Durham, NC to be an integral member of the healthcare team to provide direct and indirect care to patients.
-JOB DUTIES AND RESPONSIBILITIES: Perform intake with patients to include vital signs, visit information, and other clinical information as indicated.
+About Duke Health Integrated Practice Pursue your passion for caring with Duke Health Integrated Practice, which comprises more than 110 primary and specialty outpatient clinics, extending the reach of Duke Health's mission across the state of North Carolina. $7,500 Commitment Bonus & $2,000 Relocation Assistance for qualifying candidates!
+JOB LOCATION Duke Orthopaedics of Raleigh - 3480 Wake Forest Rd, Raleigh, NC JOB HOURS The schedule for this position is day shifts, Monday-Friday, with no weekends or holidays.
+JOB SUMMARY We are seeking a Medical Assistant, Certified to be an integral member of the healthcare team and provide direct and indirect care to patients.
+JOB DUTIES AND RESPONSIBILITIES Perform intake with patients to include vital signs, visit information, and other clinical information as indicated.
 Perform telephone message taking with patients, document encounter, follow protocols established by clinic leadership, and inform provider.
 Administer medications to patients as ordered by providers or by established protocols following the six rights of medication administration.
 Participates in performance improvement projects.
 Performs tasks such as set up for clinical procedures, high level disinfection & sterilization or other miscellaneous appropriate tasks within scope of practice.
 Attain prior authorizations for medications and durable medical equipment as indicated.
 Float in clinic to cover patient and provider needs as delegated by nurse manager, health center administrator, charge nurse, or nurse team lead.
-JOB ELIGIBILITY REQUIREMENTS: Graduation from accredited Medical Assistant program accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) or the Accrediting Bureau of Health Education Schools (ABHES) strongly preferred.
+Learn how to schedule patients for surgery, post the cases, pend orders for COVID testing (required before surgery) Schedule return/follow-up appointments as needed JOB ELIGIBILITY REQUIREMENTS Level I -- Graduation from accredited Medical Assistant program strongly preferred.
+Level II -- Graduation from a medical assistant program accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) or the Accrediting Bureau of Health Education Schools (ABHES) strongly preferred.
 High school or GED graduation required.
+Level II -- 1 year of clinical experience as a Medical Assistant, Certified in a clinical setting.
 Certification by AAMA, AMT, NHA-CCMA, NCMA or ARMA required.
-BLS required Level I -- No experience required.
-Level II -- 1 year of clinical experience as a Medical Assistant, Certified in a clinical setting.
-JOB HOURS: The schedule for this position is day shifts, Monday-Friday, with no weekends or holidays.
-Job Code: 00004261 MEDICAL ASSISTANT, CERTIFIED Job Level: C2 Duke is an Equal Opportunity Employer committed to providing employment opportunity without regard to an individual's age, color, disability, gender, gender expression, gender identity, genetic information, national origin, race, religion, sex (including pregnancy and pregnancy related conditions), sexual orientation, or military status.
+BLS required.
+Duke is an Equal Opportunity Employer committed to providing employment opportunity without regard to an individual's age, color, disability, gender, gender expression, gender identity, genetic information, national origin, race, religion, sex (including pregnancy and pregnancy related conditions), sexual orientation or military status.
 Duke aspires to create a community built on collaboration, innovation, creativity, and belonging.
 Our collective success depends on the robust exchange of ideas—an exchange that is best when the rich diversity of our perspectives, backgrounds, and experiences flourishes.
 To achieve this exchange, it is essential that all members of the community feel secure and welcome, that the contributions of all individuals are respected, and that all voices are heard.
 All members of our community have a responsibility to uphold these values.
+Essential Physical Job Functions: Certain jobs at Duke University and Duke University Health System may include essential job functions that require specific physical and/or mental abilities.
+Additional information and provision for requests for reasonable accommodation will be provided by each hiring department.

 Duke Health